VFPX/Win32API/samples/sample_400.md

 * * *
 The C++ sample displays file and directory changes for drive C in a console window.
 Close the window when you no longer need it.

-This code itself makes an interesting tool. <a href="downloads/DirectoryWatch.zip">Download C++ project</a>, compile and start the executable.
+This code itself makes an interesting tool.
+[Download C++ project](../downloads/DirectoryWatch.zip) , compile and start the executable.
 Then open VFP or IE window, or even move the mouse above the Windows taskbar -- you will see how many files and directory modifications may hide behind such a simple action.

 * * *
 Deleting a directory with subdirectories into the Recycle Bin produces a single FILE_NOTIFY_INFORMATION structure with the directory data.
 While a direct delete (the Recycle Bin is bypassed) triggers ReadDirectoryChangesW for each subdirectory, and finally for the directory.